Virtual Field Trip Report, June – August 2021 by Michelle Brosius, WCAS Board Member & Field Trip Coordinator

 The Virtual Field Trip series is an option for engaging with nature and community while adhering to social distancing guidelines necessitated by COVID-19.
 Participants in the program independently visit a pre-selected location throughout a given month and then report back to me with bird lists, journaling, and photographs regarding the visit.
 Items are compiled into a scrapbook that is shared during a virtual meetup the second Wednesday following the field trip month.

-We've selected four exciting bird-related books to read together and we hope you'll join us in quarterly discussions!
+We've selected three exciting bird-related books to read together and we hope you'll join us in quarterly discussions!

 WCAS Virtual Field Trip to Headlands Dunes State Nature Preserve, September 2021 hosted by Michelle Brosius, WCAS Board Member and Field Trip Coordinator on Wednesday, October 13, 2021.